digital-lagniappe/.github/profile/README.md

 ### History

-Originally founded by 3 friends during their time at Nicholls State University as a computer repair company.
-It was then run by 1 of the original founders and changed to focus on custom software and web development.
-Hardware had been cut back but custom computers were still built occasionally.
-It is now just a tag-line for that founder.
+Originally founded by three friends during their time at Nicholls State University as a computer repair company, the business was later run by one of the original founders who shifted its focus to custom software and web development.
+Today, the company's name remains a tag-line for that founder.